oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 !!! warning

-    There will be no quiz or checkpoint for the [Python and ML module](../../modules/python-ml/).
+    There will be no quiz or checkpoint for the [introduction module](../../modules/intro/).

 ## Week